-Now the DRAPE of fabric is about body type, (or somatype – that’s Greek for body type) – ectomorph, mesomorph, endomorph, and this is not necessarily obvious from apparance, but from ‘feel’.
+Now choosing the drape of fabric is about body type, (or somatotype – that’s Greek for body type) – ectomorph, mesomorph, endomorph, and this is not necessarily obvious from apparance, but from ‘feel’.

 If you are more muscular (mesomorph) – you need some stiffness, and some drape in your fabrics – denim is often a favourite fabric for the muscular type (there is a firmness to the flesh when pressed with an open palm on the tops of thighs and tops of arms).

-Someone who is cushioned (endomorph – and this model is not an endomorph, but the fabric has a nice drape that would suit an endomorph) has a kind of squidgy feel when pressed, and needs a fabric with more drape – now drape is not about the thick or thiness of the fabric, but of the way the fabric falls, so they need clothes that drape more closely to the body, skimming without clinging to create the best silhouette (the cushioned person often finds jeans very hard to buy and they don’t find them comfortable to wear for long periods).
+Someone who is cushioned (endomorph) has a kind of squidgy feel when pressed, and needs a fabric with more drape – now drape is not about the thick or thiness of the fabric, but of the way the fabric falls, so they need clothes that drape more closely to the body, skimming without clinging to create the best silhouette (the cushioned person often finds jeans very hard to buy and they don’t find them comfortable to wear for long periods).

 Even with a frill, a softer, fluid fabric frill will fall closer to the body and create less bulk.
 A stiffer fabric will stand out from the body and work well for someone who is naturally very slim or has a harder body.

 Discover Your Body Type

 Honey, that photo is not an endomorph; you’d have to find a plus model (and many of those are mesomorphs) to get the cushy built-for-comfort (not “fat”) that is our type.

 I’m not sure about this “system”.
 An ectomorph can look fabulous in Rick Ownens’ draping,for example.
 Strict tailoring in a somewhat stiff fabric can flatter an endomorph, e.g., YSL “le smoking”.
 How the clothing looks depends on fit and quality of the garment, regardless of body type.